Harry T. Hays: Postbellum career

 After the war, Hays went back to New Orleans, where, after receiving a pardon from President Andrew Johnson, he served as Sheriff of Orleans Parish for a year.
-He played a prominent role in the July 1866 New Orleans Riot, at one time deputizing nearly two hundred of his former soldiers who were now members/beneficiaries of the "Hays Brigade Relief Society."
+He played a prominent role in the July 1866 New Orleans Massacre, at one time deputizing nearly two hundred of his former soldiers–members of Hay’s Louisiana Tigers brigade–who were now members/beneficiaries of the "Hays Brigade Relief Society."
 Hays was removed from office in November by Federal government officials, at the insistence of influential former Union general Philip H. Sheridan.
 He returned to his law practice until his death at age 56 of Bright's disease.
 Hays was interred at Lafayette Cemetery No. 1 in New Orleans.
 He was a member of The Boston Club and The Pickwick Club of New Orleans.

 Hays was a Freemason, receiving his degrees in Louisiana Lodge #102 in New Orleans.